A FAMILY TURNS ITS BACK ON CHILDREN AND CONVINCES YOU OTHERWISE

 Our daughter.

-And what does Cara DiMassa do?
+And what does the camp director-owner do?

-Their employees, including former Assistant Director Jaimi Harrison and multiple counselors, are in no way oblivious, nor can they expect that even attempting to plead ignorance is a way out.
+Their employees are in no way oblivious, nor can they expect that even attempting to plead ignorance is a way out.
 It’s truth or it’s nothing.
-Their window is closing and closing fast.
+Their window for accountability has closed.
+Their truths will also soon become a spectacle for the nation to see.

-Cara DiMassa admitted under oath that she demanded that nobody communicate with us.
+The camp director admitted under oath that she demanded that nobody communicate with us.
 This is called a gag order.
 It’s also insidious.
 And it’s inhumane.
 Nonetheless shouldn’t employees and affiliates of Summerkids have disregarded such dark demands?
 What is their allegiance to a family that has systematically misled thousands upon thousands of people, let alone endangered children?

 And if you think that camps accredited by or being members of the American Camp Association, like Summerkids, is further insurance that a camp operator will institute proper health and safety protocols, think again.